River Tweed Trail

 Under the Land Reform Act 2003, paths in Scotland are open to non-motorised vehicle and equestrian use, where suitable, provided people act responsibly and follow the guidance in the Scottish Outdoor Access Code.
 Much of the trail in England utilises designated footpaths and not bridleways therefore, bikes and horses will be restricted to the existing NCN1 route on the road.

-While most of the trail is accessible to all, certain sections will be designated as pedestrian-only where the path cannot sustainably support shared non-vehicular use .
-For cyclists, a separate route, partly on quiet roads, will be signed where necessary.
+While most of the trail is accessible to all, certain sections will be designated as pedestrian-only where the path cannot sustainably support shared non-vehicular use.
+For cyclists, separate bike spurs will be signed where necessary.
+The bike route will be on rural paths suitable for mountain / gravel bikes and on quiet roads.

 Detailed accessibility information will be provided when the River Tweed Trail is complete to ensure that all users can plan an excellent trail experience.